RedFroggy/angular-spring-hmac/README.md

 - Angular 4.1.2

 #Features
+- Use of cookies to store JWT and xsrf token
-- Token based authentication
+- Token based authentication (JWT)
-- Json Web Token
 - HMAC implementation
 - HMAC Filter used by Spring Security
 - HMAC implementation in Angular 4

+#Users
+- All users are stored in an H2 in memory database
+- Default data are loaded using liquibase

 #Credentials
 admin/frog => role ADMIN